-Because of the project's focus on afforestation, erosion control and soil rehabilitation works, it is likely to deliver multiple environmental benefits, and is expected to contribute to both EU and Turkish environmental policy objectives in the fields of climate change, biodiversity and soil management.
-In the longer term, it will also contribute to an increase in the use of forest-derived bioenergy.

-The programme contributes to both climate change mitigation and adaptation.
-Growing forests sequester carbon and standing forest ecosystems are important carbon stocks, so the project's measures to promote new afforestation and improve the management of existing forests make an important contribution to climate mitigation.
+Because of the project's focus on afforestation, erosion control and forest rehabilitation works, it is likely to deliver multiple environmental benefits.
+The project is expected to contribute to both EU and Turkish environmental policy objectives in the fields of climate change, biodiversity and soil management.
+In particular, the programme contributes to both climate change mitigation and adaptation.
+Growing forests sequester carbon and standing forest ecosystems are important carbon stocks.
 Meanwhile, the increasing droughts and intense precipitation are likely to exacerbate the already serious problem of soil erosion.
 The present operation's extensive measures to address this are a valuable step towards adapting to this increased risk.